IBM/dbb-git-migration-modeler/README.md

 The [Extract Applications script (1-extractApplication.sh)](./src/scripts/1-extractApplications.sh) requires to pass as input a comma-separated list of datasets to analyze.

 Also, the *Repository Paths Mapping* file is required.
-Although not mandatory, the *Application Mapping* file should be used to identify applications based on naming conventions.
+Although not mandatory, the `Applications Mapping` YAML file should be used to identify applications based on naming conventions.

 **Optional configuration parameters of the script**